martinsson/Refactoring-Kata-Lift-Pass-Pricing/php-simple/Readme.md

 # Setup database
 The simplest solution is to use a docker container with mysql.
-You just need docker then you can run the file `./runLocalDatabase.sh` wich will download the image, start it and inject the data in `database/initDatabase.sql`.
+You just need docker then you can run the file `./runLocalDatabase.sh` which will download the image, start it and inject the data in `database/initDatabase.sql`.
 Beware to launch it in this directory.

 # Run application